Tioga County, Pennsylvania: Politics and government

 Tioga County is one of the most heavily Republican represented counties in Pennsylvania.
 This has a long history as Abraham Lincoln reportedly received 78.57% of the county's vote in the 1860 Presidential election.
 Since Abraham Lincoln the county has voted for the non-Republican presidential candidate only two times.
 The first was Theodore Roosevelt's 1912 run as a Progressive and the second was Lyndon B. Johnson's landslide in 1964.
 In 2004, George W. Bush received 12,019 votes (68%) to 5,437 votes (31%) for John Kerry.
 In 2008 John McCain received 62.7% of the vote.
+In 2020, despite the state's slight leftward swing, the county swung further right to give Donald Trump the best Republican result since 1956.
 In 2006, Rick Santorum and Lynn Swann both had significant victories in Tioga County despite their defeats statewide.
 The last two sitting Board of Commissioners have been all Republican candidates, and Tioga County is the only county in Pennsylvania with all three sitting commissioners being from a single party.
 This was due to the success of write in campaigns conducted by Roger Bunn in 2011 and Mark Hamilton in 2015.